📡 Signals

 • messages - Array of messages: [{role, content, timestamp, metadata}]

-• summary - AI-generated conversation summary
+• summary - Generated conversation summary

 • key_points - Array of extracted key insights